 What does Caron love about The Hamlet?

 Before volunteering at The Hamlet I really felt that there was something missing from my life, something that gave me a reason, a purpose, something more than the daily routine.
 I knew there had to be more and I knew that I wanted to do something that made a difference.
 The Hamlet has taught me about kindness and patience and being a nicer person.
 Most of all I have been reminded of the importance of laughter.
 As a trustee I hope that I can use my optimism and knowledge to support more children, young adults and their families who are living with disabilities in Norfolk.

-Sue has been professionally linked with The Hamlet for many years, having spent her career as a paediatric physiotherapist at the Jenny Lind children’s department at the Norfolk and Norwich hospital.
+Sue has been professionally linked with The Hamlet for many years and is the Vice Chair of Trustees.
+Having spent her career as a paediatric physiotherapist at the Jenny Lind children’s department at the Norfolk and Norwich hospital.
 Sue has worked with children and young adults (from birth up to age 19, sometimes older) who had long term disabilities.
 This involved visiting children and their carers/families in a variety of settings, including home, school, and sometimes The Hamlet!
 Her role also involved a significant element of teaching, mainly to medical, physiotherapy and nursing students, but also to parents and carers.

 What does Sue love about The Hamlet?

 During my professional life as a paediatric physiotherapist in Norwich, I worked with many children and families, many of whom were lucky enough to receive the wonderful support provided by The Hamlet.
 I referred so many families in the knowledge that they would be given wonderful support, and that the children would enjoy a stimulating environment whatever their needs, and always the best of care.
 I know how highly valued it is, not only by the families, but also by my professional colleagues, who always had complete confidence in the high quality of care, and the commitment of the staff and volunteers at the centre.